Ramdurg

-Ramdurg is a town in Belagavi district in the Indian state of Karnataka.
-The name of the town derives from Rama, as it is believed that Lord Ram, lived here during his exile.
-The town gives its name to Ramdurg taluka, a subdivision of Belgaum district.
+Ramdurg or Ramadurga is a town in Belagavi district in the Indian state of Karnataka.
+The name of the town derives from Rama (Lord Rama), as it is believed that Lord Ram, lived here during his exile.
+The town gives its name to Ramdurg taluka, a subdivision of Belagavi district.

 History

 The royal state of Ramdurg, founded in 1799, was one of the non-salute princely states of British India under the Bombay Presidency and later the Deccan States Agency.
 The Konkanasth dynasty area measures 438 km2.
 According to the 1901 census, the population was 37,848.
 Ramdurg acceded to the Dominion of India on 8 March 1948, and is currently part of Karnataka state.

 Location

 Ramdurg is known for its hills, sugar factories, river and trekking.

 There are many important places near Ramdurg, such as Shabari Kolla, Godachi, Navilu Teerth, Big Shiva Statue, Hoovina Kolla, Sunnal Hanumappa, Megundappan Kolla, Ramdurg Forts and Toragal Forts.
 Almost all villages that come under Ramdurg talluk are historic places.